dynamic/silverstripe-flexslider/docs/en/index.md

   flexslider_enabled: true
 ```

+**Notse**
+- The `jquery_enabled` config allows for disabling specifically the jQuery library which is included to support `jquery.flexslider-min.js`.
+Disalbing this with a `false` value allows you to require your own version.
+  - You may have to disable `flexslider_enabled` and re-require `dynamic/flexslider:thirdparty/flexslider/jquery.flexslider-min.js` in your project for inclusion order purposes.
+See the [Inclusion Order](https://docs.silverstripe.org/en/4/developer_guides/templates/requirements/#inclusion-order) documentation for more information.
-**Note** the `flexslider_enabled` config is generally for allowing fine tuned placement of the requirement vs replacement, however you can set the value to false and replace with your own flexslider client plugin.
+- The `flexslider_enabled` config is generally for allowing fine tuned placement of the requirement vs replacement, however you can set the value to false and replace with your own flexslider client plugin.